Youngzt998/ziteng.yang.github.io/index.md

 **During PhD Time**

-<u>I will probably investigate a subset of researches around those general topics in the following one or two years</u>:
+<u>I will probably investigate a subset of researches around those general topics in the following  two years</u>:

-- **[actively working on]** Graph reachability problems and their application with static analysis;
 - **[actively working on]** Program analysis for parallel programs ;
 - Combining static analysis and formal verification;
   - Formally verified static analysis